 The State of Texas, through the Texas Commission on Environmental Quality (TCEQ), collects data pertaining to the emissions of air pollutants and reports this data in turn to the Environmental Protection Agency Administrator using Version 3.0 of the NEI format.
-The reported data are drawn from the TCEQ's computer-based State of Texas Air Retrieval System(STARS) for point source data and the State Implementation Plan Emissions Data Management System (SIP EDMS) for area and mobile source data.
+The reported data are drawn from the TCEQ's computer-based State of Texas Air Retrieval System (STARS) for point source data and the Texas Air Emissions Repository (TexAER) for area and mobile source data.
 These systems are installed on the agency's computer system at TCEQ headquarters in Austin.
-The SIP EDMS and STARS are administered by the Technical Analysis Division (TAD) of the Office of Environmental Policy, Analysis and Assessment (OEPAA).
+The STARS and TexAER are administered by the Air Quality Planning and Implementation Division (AQP&ID) of the Chief Engineer's Office (CEO).
 Data are updated and retrieved through various user-generated programs in this system, which is accessible to users via both a Wide Area Network (WAN) and a Local Area Network (LAN).